 The Board strongly urges you not to sign or return any proxy card sent to you by Patel.
-If you have already submitted a proxy card sent to you by Patel, you can revoke such proxy and vote for your Board's nominees and on the other matters to be voted on at the Annual Meeting by marking, signing and dating the enclosed <a href="https://www.white.com/white
+If you have already submitted a proxy card sent to you by Patel, you can revoke such proxy and vote for your Board's nominees and on the other matters to be voted on at the Annual Meeting by marking, signing and dating the enclosed WHITE proxy card or voting instruction form and returning it in the enclosed postage-paid envelope or by voting via Internet or phone by following the instructions on your WHITE proxy card or WHITE voting instruction form.
+Only your latest validly executed proxy will count, and any proxy may be revoked at any time prior to its exercise at the Annual Meeting.